Vyral/base-template/_posts/2020-11-20-should-i-list-now-or-let-the-holidays-pass.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Zach+Sikes/2020/Should+I+List+Now+or+Let+the+Holidays+Pass_.mp4
 pullquote: >-
-  If every seller waits for the same advantage, then there’s no real “advantage” at all.
+  If every seller waits for the same advantage, then there’s no real 'advantage' at all.
 enclosure_type: video/mp4
 enclosure_time: